mannansr/sre_airports_api/README.md

    2. Create a new stage for  v2 API.
    3. Enable canary deployment for the stage, and set the canary traffic weight to 0.2 (20%).
    4. Deploy the API.

+## CI/CD with buildspec.yml
+- Utilizeing AWS CodeBuild to automate the build and deployment of Go application to Amazon EKS (Elastic Kubernetes Service).
+The build process is defined in the buildspec.yml file, which outlines the various stages involved in the CI/CD pipeline.

+- The buildspec.yml file is structured into several phases that collectively handle the installation of dependencies, building the application, and deploying it to EKS.